Homology of Steinberg algebras

 \begin{lem} Let $T=(G,E,\phi_c)$ be a twisted EP-tuple.
 Assume as above that $E$ is row-finite and that $G$ acts trivially on $E$.
 Further assume that $T$ is pseudo-free and that $k[G]$ is regular supercoherent.
 Let $k/\ell$ be a flat ring extension.
 Then for $L=L(G,E,\phi_c)$ and $\cG=\cG(G,E,\phi)$ there is a commutative diagram with exact rows

 \end{lem} \begin{proof} By Corollary \ref{coro:kep}, the exact sequence at the top of the diagram is the excision sequence associated to the Cohn extension \ref{ext:cohnext}; by Corollary \ref{coro:hep} also the bottom sequence comes from the Cohn extension.
-Hence the diagram commutes by naturality of the Dennis trace. \end{proof} In the next proposition we consider the $E^0\times\reg(E)$-matrix of homomorphisms $d\log(C)$ with $d\log(C)_{v,w}:G^{(\reg(E))}\to (\Omega^1_{k/\ell})^{(E^0)}$, $d\log(C)_{v,w}(g)=d\log(C_{v,w})$.
-We put
+Hence the diagram commutes by naturality of the Dennis trace. \end{proof} Recall that if $u\in\cU(k)$, then